...

 Another possible cause of central heat blowing cold air is a faulty circuit control board.
 The circuit control board serves as the “brain” of your central heat unit, sending signals to the blower and the burner.
 If the circuit control board is malfunctioning, it may not be sending the correct signals to the burner, resulting in cold air being circulated instead of hot air.
 To prevent this issue, you should have your unit cleaned and maintained regularly by an HVAC professional.

 A third potential cause of central heat blowing cold air is an overheating unit.
-When your central heat unit is overworked and overheating, it will start blowing cold air as a safety feature to cool down the unit.
-To prevent this issue, you avoid overworking the unit.
+When your central heat unit is overworked and overheating, it will start blowing cold air as a safety feature to cool down.
+To prevent this issue, avoid overworking the unit.
 Rather than running it around the clock, set it on a timer to shut off automatically at regular intervals.

 While most of these issues can be resolved fairly easily, you should avoid trying to fix your heater yourself.
 Instead, call a trusted HVAC technician!
 They’ll inspect your heater, diagnose the problem, and resolve it for you before it becomes a much larger problem.
 Request a free consultation today to get your heater inspected by a professional!